ReBoot: Distributed statistical learning via refitting bootstrap samples: Discussions

 \section{Discussions}

 In this paper, we propose a general one-shot distributed learning algorithm called ReBoot to aggregate subsample-based estimators.
-We established its statistical guarantee under distributed GLMs and noisy phase retrieval.
+Specifically, ReBoot draw bootstrap samples from local models and pool them to evaluate the ReBoot loss function.
+In addition, we extend ReBoot to a multi-round approach named FedReBoot for deep learning on decentralized data.
+We establish statistical guarantee for ReBoot under distributed GLMs and noisy phase retrieval.
 Numerical experiments and real data analysis confirm statistical advantages of ReBoot.
-In the following, we list three important questions that we wish to address in our future research: \begin{enumerate} \item How should ReBoot adapt to the high-dimensional setup?
+In the following, we list three important questions that we wish to address in our future research: \begin{enumerate} \item How should ReBoot adapt to the semi-parametric model?